flupzor/unlucky_time/README.md

 -----

 ```
+autoreconf -i
+./configure
+make
-make test
+make check
 ```

-If this doesn't return: "All tests ran successfully." the code should be modified in order to make it work on your platform.
+If the testsuite returns errors or failures the code should be modified in order to make it work on your platform.
 Send me an e-mail if this is the case.

 Then on either platform:

 ```
-make
 ./run.sh ./example.py
 ```